Skip to content

 • Asset exchange should be parallelizable.

-• Asset ownership should be private.
+• Asset ownership should be self-sovereign.

 • Asset usage should be censorship resistant.